-Really not much has changed.
+Really, apart from that, not much else has changed.
 Well, except the hairdos, computers and a few other things, but all in all school gardens were based on the same concepts as today.
 Sun, soil, water and air mixed with seeds, care-taking kids and teachers who brought learning to life in the garden.

 Check out our newsletter from Fall 1996.